moondance-labs/tanssi/docs/litep2p_port_conflicts.md

 ## Backstory

 litep2p is becoming the default in stable2506 upgrade.
-All of our zombienet tests work, expect 2 suites that consistently timeout in CI.
+All of our zombienet tests work, except 2 suites that consistently timeout in CI.

 ```
 pnpm moonwall test zombie_data_preservers_embedded_dancebox